-I am a PhD student in political science at Vanderbilt University.
+I am a PhD candidate in political science at Vanderbilt University.
 My research interests center on the microdynamics of civil wars and political violence.
-Specifically, I focus on the strategic decision-making of civilians in the midst of armed conflicts, the causes and impacts of ceasefires in conflicts with multiple parties, and the role of geography in shaping patterns of violence.
-I also study the role of emotion and status in international relations, especially in the context of East Asia.
+I am especially interested in the strategic decision-making of civilians in the midst of armed conflicts, the causes and impacts of ceasefires in conflicts with multiple armed actors, and how social networks mitigate or exacerbate conflict-induced displacement.
+My ongoing research projects use a combination of formal theory, quantitative methods, and network analysis.

+Previously, I also studied the role of emotion and status in foreign policy, especially in the context of East Asia.
 Prior to moving to Nashville, I worked as a research assistant at the Department of Peace and Conflict Research in Uppsala, Sweden, where I completed my Master's degree.
 I also hold a Bachelor's degree in International Relations from Ritsumeikan Asia Pacific University.

 In my capacity as an RA, I have collected georeferenced data for the Geo-PKO and the Continuation of Conflict-related Violence in Postwar Cities projects.